Here are 10 critical House races to watch in November

 Wisconsin’s 3rd Congressional District

-The open seat is now considered one of Republicans’ best pickup opportunities in the House, which features a head-to-head between state Sen. Brad Pfaff (D) and retired Navy SEAL Derrick Van Orden (R), who lost against Kind in 2020 as the GOP nominee.
+The open seat is now considered one of Republicans’ best pickup opportunities in the House, which features a head-to-head between state Democratic Sen. Brad Pfaff and retired Navy SEAL Derrick Van Orden, a Republican, who lost against Kind in 2020 as the GOP nominee.

 The data website FiveThirtyEight gives the district a partisan lean of plus nine points Republican and coupled with the fact that Van Orden has an endorsement from Trump, Van Orden has a competitive shot at taking the seat this cycle.